Creativity is not just a Girl thing!

 I found their “Creations” product range, aimed at tween girls, rather disturbing.

-At the time, the thing that annoyed me most was that this range was the only one that included glitter pens – a much coveted item by the Munchkin.
+At the time, the thing that annoyed me most was that this range was the only one that included glitter pens – a much coveted item by my boy.
 Being packaged up in fuschia pink automatically wiped the Crayola glitter pens off the Santa list!
 Let’s face it, no self-respecting boy wants something pink, despite his Mum’s best efforts to convince him otherwise.

 It was only when I got home that I really understood why I was so upset.
 It wasn’t just that it was yet another example of “pinkification” of kids’ products as a marketing strategy.
 It was the use of the word “CREATIONS”.